andrewgepearce/sequencer/README.md

 # sequencer
 A Node JS tool for building UML sequence diagrams from a JSON or YAML definition.

 There is a requirement to be able to define sequence diagrams used in system architecture definitions using a text based language that can be easily managed via source code repository schemes like GIT.
 Many applications that acheive this are expensive and require significant effort and overhead to maintain.
-Many online tools are available but are opioniated and p
+Many online tools are available but are opioniated.

 This tool was written to be able to define sequence diagrams in an entirely textual format, like JSON or YAML, but also provide considerable control over look and feel using metadata within the file.